alan510611cs09/CVHW3/README.md

 # Environment Setup
 The default running environment is **Google Colab**.
 Using **G4** GPU.

+If running on Colab, only imagecodecs requires additionally installed.
+'
+pip install imagecodecs
+'

-Use the command to install packages needed:
+Otherwise, use the command to install packages needed:

 `
 pip install -r requirements.txt